dsoto/TempSense/readme.md

 The software in this project is licensed under MIT.

-The documentation is licensed under CC-BY 4.0.
+The documentation in this project is licensed under CC-BY 4.0.